Flaming Pie: Recording and structure

 Two tracks ("Calico Skies" and "Great Day") were recorded on 3 September 1992 with George Martin co-producing.
 At the time, the Flaming Pie album had not yet been conceived, and the tracks were shelved for some unspecified future use.

 Beginning in February 1995, McCartney teamed up with Jeff Lynne, leader, songwriter, arranger and producer for Electric Light Orchestra.
 An ardent Beatles fan, Lynne had previously worked with former Beatle George Harrison on his 1987 album Cloud Nine and in the Traveling Wilburys, with former Beatle Ringo Starr on his 1992 album Time Takes Time, and with the Beatles themselves on "Free as a Bird" and "Real Love" for their Anthology project.
-Intending to produce something pure and easy – and without elaborate productions – McCartney sporadically recorded the entire album in a space of two years, working not only with Lynne, but with Steve Miller.
+Intending to produce something pure and easy – and without elaborate productions – McCartney sporadically recorded the entire album in a space of two years, working not only with Lynne, but also with Steve Miller.
 (Note: Miller and McCartney had worked together once before, on 1969's "My Dark Hour", at Abbey Road Studios.
 After finding out his son, James, was a fan of Miller, McCartney decided to renew their friendship.)
 The album also featured the Beatles producer George Martin and drummer Ringo Starr, as well as his own son, James McCartney, who plays lead guitar on "Heaven on a Sunday".
 McCartney wrote the song "Young Boy" while his wife Linda was making lunch for a New York Times feature on 18 August 1994.
 McCartney and Miller started recording "Young Boy" on 22 February 1995 in Sun Valley, Idaho.
 According to what assistant engineer Frank Farrel told author Luca Perasi, McCartney recorded his drum parts separately, with snare, bass drum and toms first, and later overdubbing cymbal crashes.
 They reconvened a few months afterwards in May at McCartney's home studio, Hog Hill Mill, recording – a song described as a "road song" – "If You Wanna" and the jam track "Used to Be Bad" in the process.